Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 The Quick Editor's functionality can be tailored using `QuickEditorScopeOption` to define what the user can edit.
 This allows for a focused experience depending on the desired interaction:
 *   **`QuickEditorScopeOption.avatarPicker()`**: Launches the Quick Editor focused solely on avatar management.
 Users can select an existing image, upload a new one, or remove their current Gravatar through a streamlined interface.
 This scope is ideal when you only need to offer avatar editing capabilities.
 *   **`QuickEditorScopeOption.aboutEditor()`**: This option presents the Quick Editor with tools to modify the user's "About" profile section.
 This typically includes details such as their display name, full name, pronouns, a public description or bio, and current location.
-*   **`QuickEditorScopeOption.avatarPickerAndAboutEditor()`**: For a comprehensive profile editing experience, this combined scope allows users to modify both their avatar and their "About Me" details.
+*   **`QuickEditorScopeOption.avatarAndAbout()`**: For a comprehensive profile editing experience, this combined scope allows users to modify both their avatar and their "About Me" details.
 The Quick Editor will provide a way to navigate between the avatar editing and "About" sections seamlessly without needing to close and re-launch the component.

 For all of this to be possible, the QuickEditor needs an authorization token to perform requests on behalf of the user.